Cub11k/Cub11k/README.md

 -->

 - 💻 I've been learning C and C++ for over 3 years.
 School years are not taken into account.
-- 🔭 I’m currently working on telegram bots in python.
-You can reach out for lessons or freelance orders.
+- 💻 I've been practicing Python for over 3 years, but started systematic learning only a year ago, which I actually regret.
-- 🌱 I’m currently learning Software Development in Python
+- 🔭 I’m currently working on the backend development in Python.
 - 📫 How to reach me: [Telegram](https://t.me/Cub11k), [Instagram](https://instagram.com/kost_ost), [FB](https://www.facebook.com/Cub11k)
 - ⚡ Fun fact: I'm impressed with Windows 11 in compare with any other Windows after several years on Linux
 - ⚡ One more fun fact: My nickname comes from Rubik's cube